 - Possible exemptions from the annual on-site inspection cycle under the provision for 'small-scale subcontractors with a low-risk potential' are provided as follows: Based on the details listed below, Approved Certifiers may decide on exceptions from the annual onsite inspection cycle for facilities which employ a total number of up to 10 (≤10) production workers and performing job work for a certified entity such as home-based working units and mechanical processing and manufacturing facilities in developed countries. - a.
 Operators employing up to 10 (≤10) production workers should be considered as 'small-scale' in this context. - b.
-On-site visits shall, however, take place at least every third year.
+On-site visits shall, however, take place at least every third year. - c.

-- c.
 Units performing wet processing cannot be considered as having a 'low-risk potential' regarding environmental criteria. - d.
 Processors and manufacturers employing workers in developing countries can generally not be considered as having a 'low-risk potential' regarding Human Rights and Social Criteria. - e.
-Approved Certifiers shall document the risk assessment on which the decision to make use of exceptional rule is based on. - Possible exception from certification for traders: Traders with any B2B activities such as import, export and wholesale entities: Certification based on annual on-site respective remote inspection as specified in GOTS is obligatory if at least one of the following conditions are valid: - a. they become proprietors of GOTS Goods (= buy and sell them) with an annual turnover with these products of at least 20.000 €. - b. they are engaged with packing or re-packing of GOTS Goods. - c. they are engaged with labelling or re-labelling of GOTS Goods. - Remote inspections shall only be carried out for traders which do not have or subcontract any processing or manufacturing activities if the Approved Certifier is able to cover all applicable aspects of the below minimum inspections protocol without being on-site. - On-site visits need to take place at least every third year of granted certification.
+Approved Certifiers shall document the risk assessment on which the decision to make use of exceptional rule is based on. - Possible exception from certification for traders: Traders with any B2B activities such as import, export and wholesale entities: Certification based on annual on-site respective remote inspection as specified in GOTS is obligatory if at least one of the following conditions are valid: - a. they become proprietors of GOTS Goods (= buy and sell them) with an annual turnover with these products of at least 20.000 €. - b. they are engaged with packing or re-packing of GOTS Goods. - c. they are engaged with labelling or re-labelling of GOTS Goods. - Remote inspections shall only be carried out for traders which do not have or subcontract any processing or manufacturing activities if the Approved Certifier is able to cover all applicable aspects of the below minimum inspections protocol without being on-site. - Virtual inspections2 may be considered for home-based trader offices provided that it is not involved in processing and the number of home-based office workers does not exceed 3. - On-site visits need to take place at least every third year of granted certification.
 Every 3rd year of granted certification is to be interpreted as an on-site visit in the first year and every third year thereafter, that is Year 1- Year 3 Year 6. - Traders that are not obliged to become certified because their annual turnover with GOTS Goods is less than 20.000 € shall register with an Approved Certifier.
 In this context, the certified status of their supplier and the correct labelling of the GOTS Goods (with license number and certifier's reference of the supplier) should be verified.
-As soon as their annual turnover exceeds 20.000 €, they shall inform the Approved Certifier and are under an obligation of certification. - Registered traders can involve in trade activities with finished and intermediate GOTS Goods but cannot get involved in trades of raw/seed/lint fibres. - Certification of (B2C) retailers is obligatory only if at least one of the following conditions is valid: - a.
-They have besides their retail activity also a B2B trade activity with GOTS Goods with an annual turnover of at least 20.000 €. - b.
-They are engaged with packaging or re-packaging of GOTS Goods. - c.
-They are engaged with labelling or re-labelling of GOTS Goods. - Re-packing products from containers and redistributing them to new containers or removing bulk packaging by a (mail order) retailer and packing goods into boxes for shipping them to the consumer or packing into bags for handing them out to the consumer is not considered re-packaging.
-Handling of returned goods and repacking them for (re)sale is also not considered to be re-packaging.
-If, however, individual product packaging and/or product identification is removed and new packaging/labelling is attached, this is considered an activity which requires certification. - Re-labelling GOTS Goods is removing any GOTS Signs from any of the certified intermediate/finished products and/or attaching any GOTS Signs on certified intermediate/finished products for any reason.
+As soon as their annual turnover over GOTS Goods exceeds 20.000 €, they shall inform the Approved Certifier and are under an obligation of certification.